Tips & Clicks for Super Frugal Shopping by Applying Coupon Codes @ Amazon.com

 Once applied, the percentage off deal, or flat dollar amount off deal, or free shipping deal, or whatever bargain the code corresponds to will usually instantly show up in your shopping cart total before you complete your transaction.

 Tip: Always confirm the deal was applied to your total before you complete payment on your online order at Amazon or any other retailer.

-Unfortunately the stores usually don't supply them directly on their websites and most shoppers don't even realize these promotional deals exist because they often are not widely advertised.
-But don't worry, Frugalicity.com puts them all at your finger tips below.
+Unfortunately the stores usually do not supply them directly on their websites and most shoppers do not even realize these promotional deals exist because they often are not widely advertised.

-These special bargains at Amazon, plus all the deals at the 2,000 other stores below is like finding free money for the taking ... so never leave it on the table by failing to find and apply a coupon code when you buy ANYTHING online.
+These special bargains at Amazon, plus all the deals at thousands of other stores is like finding free money for the taking ... so never leave it on the table by failing to find and apply a coupon code when you buy ANYTHING online.

 So to create some good Karma for yourself today ... please pay your frugal wisdom forward by publishing it here.
-You'll get a special thank you which will help you turn your pearles of wisdom into income.

 Have you hit Amazon Coupon Codes paydirt or discovered an unheard of bargain or deal at Amazon.com?